What is the best protein powder for IBS?

 Reading food labels for low FODMAP eating is tricky.
 First of all, it is impossible to guess the FODMAP content of a food.
 It is therefore a good idea to familiarize yourself with high FODMAP foods and avoid them whenever possible.
 As a rule of thumb, if you do not recognize it, and cannot figure out what it is, do not eat it.

 Some ingredients may not be on any approved low-FODMAP lists, but this does not necessarily mean that they are safe to eat.
 Do your research, and if you cannot find the answer, play it safe and eat something else.
-It is also important to note that the exact quantity of each ingredient is usually not disclosed on the ingredient list.
+It is also important to recognize that the exact quantity of each ingredient is usually not disclosed on the ingredient list.
 Ingredients are listed in order of descending weight, however, so if a high FODMAP ingredient is listed last, the actual amount might be so small that you can tolerate it.

 best-protein-powder-for-ibs